 "Did you know that both Boston and Gainsborough played roles within this important and significant event of the Pilgrim Fathers?"

 Separatists wanted the freedom to worship God away from the constraints of the Church of England.
-When Elizabeth was succeeded by King James I, there was a clampdown on such groups, it became illegal not to attend church and the Separatist Movement was banned in 1604.
+When Elizabeth was succeeded by King James I in 1603, there was a clampdown on such groups – it became illegal not to attend church and the Separatist Movement was banned a year later.

-The Gainsborough Separatists successfully completed their journey and joined other English Separatists known as the Ancient Brethren in Leiden.
+The Gainsborough Separatists successfully completed their journey, joining other English Separatists known as the Ancient Brethren in Leiden.

-Unfortunately, The Scrooby Separatists were betrayed by their boat’s captain.
-Shortly after setting sail, they were intercepted at Scotia Creek, a few miles down river from Boston.
-They were arrested and all their goods seized.
+The Scrooby Separatists, however, were not so fortunate.
+Betrayed by their boat’s captain, they were intercepted at Scotia Creek, situated a few miles down river from Boston, where they were arrested and all their goods seized.

-The Scrooby Separatists were brought to Boston Guildhall where they remained in the cells whilst awaiting trial at Lincoln.
-After several months in prison, they were released and returned home to Scrooby penniless.
+They were taken to Boston Guildhall, where they remained in the cells whilst awaiting trial at Lincoln.
+After several months in prison, they were released and returned home to Scrooby, penniless.
 Sympathisers eventually raised enough money to fund a second escape attempt, which this time was successful.

-After living peacefully in Leiden for several years, the Ancient Brethren decided to sail for America in search of a better life in 1620.
-They hired two ships, the Speedwell, which was to transport passengers, and the larger Mayflower, which was to carry supplies, for this very hazardous journey across the Atlantic.
+After living peacefully in Leiden for several years, in 1620 the Ancient Brethren decided to sail for America in search of a better life.
+They hired two ships; the Speedwell, which was to transport passengers, and the larger Mayflower, to carry supplies during the hazardous journey across the Atlantic.

-Unfortunately, the Speedwell started to take in water off the coast of Devon and it became obvious that the ship would be incapable of crossing the Atlantic.
+It became obvious early on, however, that the Speedwell would be incapable of crossing the Atlantic, as it began to take in water off the coast of Devon.
 The passengers transferred to the Mayflower, which set sail from Plymouth on 6th September 1620 and landed in Massachusetts after an arduous two month voyage.